layn1asol/layn1asol/README.md

 About me:
-- 👀 I’m interested in frontend web development!
+- 👀 I’m interested in web development!
 - 🌱 I’m currently learning React, JavaScript, TypeScript, SASS, Bootstrap, Node.JS and also have a little knowledge in PHP!
 - 🎓 I'm a CS major student at National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”
 - ‼️  My portfolio: https://layn1asol.github.io/portfolioWebsite/